que-es-entity-framework

 For example, when filtering products with Where(p => p.Price > 100), EF Core translates this expression into an optimized SQL query like SELECT * FROM Products WHERE Price > 100.

-One of the greatest advantages of EF Core is its ability to work with various database engines, from relational systems like SQL Server, PostgreSQL, and MySQL to embedded options like SQLite or NoSQL databases like Cosmos DB.
+One of the biggest advantages of EF Core is its ability to work with various database engines, from relational systems like SQL Server, PostgreSQL, and MySQL to embedded options like SQLite or NoSQL databases like Cosmos DB.

 var product = await _context.Products.FindAsync(1);